-Lettuce is a green vegetable that is used for consumption by most people and even animals all over the world.
-Amazingly, it dates back several years ago and has a profound history.
-Back to contemporary life, this green vegetable has gained popularity amongst many and it is continuing to enjoy affection all over the world.
+Lettuce dates back several thousand years ago and has a profound history.
+This green vegetable is part of the diet for many and it is continuing to be popular all over the world.

 - Lettuce helps with digestion.
-Due to the presence of dietary fiber in lettuce, it is beneficial for digestion.
-It is also useful for the prevention of digestive problems such as constipation.
+Due to the presence of dietary fiber in lettuce, it helps with digestion and prevents constipation.

-- Lettuce prevents the growth and development of bacteria.
-The lettuce has some anti-microbial characteristics that prevent bacteria from forming and growing in the guinea pig’s body.
+- The lettuce has some anti-microbial characteristics that prevent bacteria from forming and growing in the guinea pig’s body.

 Nutrition Facts of Lettuce

-- Vitamin C – Naturally, guinea pigs can neither make nor store this vitamin on their own, and that is the reason why they need it from external sources.
-Lettuce happens to be one good source of vitamin C, and that is why the guinea pig will need it in large amounts.
+- Vitamin C – Naturally, guinea pigs can neither make nor store this vitamin on their own.
+That is the reason why they need it from external sources.
+Lettuce happens to be one good source of vitamin C.

-- Vitamin A – This is yet another vitamin found in lettuce that helps with eye health and prevention of eye related ailments.
+- Vitamin A – This is yet another vitamin found in lettuce that helps with eye health and the prevention of eye-related ailments.

-- Potassium – This is a mineral that is helpful to the muscles and bones too.
-It helps with contraction and thus it is vital to specific organs such as the heart.
+- Potassium – This is a mineral that is helpful to the muscles and bones.
+It helps with contraction and thus, it is vital to specific organs, such as the heart.

 - Folate – This nutrient can prevent acute heart complications that may cost your guinea pig its life.